Things appear to be looking up for Unilever PLC (UL)

-Unilever PLC (NYSE: UL) is -11.46% lower on its value in year-to-date trading and has touched a low of $44.06 and a high of $63.89 in the current 52-week trading range.
+Unilever PLC (NYSE: UL) is -10.57% lower on its value in year-to-date trading and has touched a low of $44.06 and a high of $63.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UL stock was last observed hovering at around $53.26 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $65.88 for the next 12 months.
-It is also 29.87% off the consensus price target high of $76.20 offered by 25 analysts, but current levels are -10.05% lower than the price target low of $48.56 for the same period.
+The UL stock was last observed hovering at around $54.02 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $65.88 for the next 12 months.
+It is also 29.16% off the consensus price target high of $76.20 offered by 25 analysts, but current levels are -11.16% lower than the price target low of $48.56 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)